 However, exam underachievement by Protestant schoolchildren has long been a matter of concern for politicians, and news of the figures has spurred renewed calls for educational inequality across Northern Ireland to be tackled.

-The figures obtained by the News Letter (listed in detail in the panel below) cover students who are enrolling in Queen’s University Belfast, the University of Ulster (UU), Stranmillis and St Mary’s Colleges, and the Open University every year (in other words, the total student body for every given academic year).
+The figures obtained by the News Letter (listed in detail in the panel below) cover students who are joining Queen’s University Belfast, the University of Ulster (UU), Stranmillis and St Mary’s Colleges, and the Open University .

 They only apply to those who were living in Northern Ireland to begin with – those coming from elsewhere to study have been excluded from the numbers.